meghana1995/Ipl_Dashboard/README.md

 Browse your favorite IPL teams and access their past games details, wins and losses ratios - accessible by team and tournament year.

-This is a companion project for the Java Brains course on Full Stack Development using Spring Boot and React JS.
+This is a companion project on Full Stack Development using Spring Boot and React JS.